fiolj/sparta/doc/web/create_grid.rst

 :ref:`create_box<command-create-box>` command.
 The grid can also be defined by the :ref:`read_grid<command-read-grid>` command.

-The grid in SPARTA is hierarchical, as described in :ref:`Section howto 4.8<howto-grids>`.
+The grid in SPARTA is hierarchical, as described in :ref:`Section howto<howto-grids>`.
 The entire simulation box is a single parent grid cell at level 0.
 It is subdivided into Nx by Ny by Nz cells at level 1.
 Each of those cells can be a child cell (no further sub-division) or can be a parent cell which is further subdivided into Nx by Ny by Nz cells at level 2.
 This can recurse to as many levels as desired.
 Different cells can stop recursing at different levels.
 Each parent cell can define its own unique Nx, Ny, Nz values for subdivision.
 Note that a grid with a single level is simply a uniform grid with Nx by Ny by Nz cells in each dimension.

 In the current SPARTA implementation, all processors own a copy of all parent cells.
 Each child cell is owned by a unique processor.
 The